auranbuckles/auranbuckles.github.io/_posts/2016-11-10-extending_a_rails_app_with_a_jquery_frontend.markdown

 ![Oovart's Planet Shop feature page](/img/oovarts-planet-shop-4.gif)

-The tricky part of this is to be able to mimic how the page was rendered using Rails in the backend, and bring it to the frontend using JavaScript and jQuery.
+The tricky part of this is to mimic how the page was rendered using Rails in the backend, and bring it to the frontend using JavaScript and jQuery.
 For example, `<%= image_tag @feature.name.parameterize, :id => "featureImage", :class => "img-rounded img-responsive" %>` becomes `$("#featureImage").attr("src", "/assets/" + feature["name"].parameterize() + ".jpg")`.
 Because both options have to be available, when a change is made in one file, the other needs to be adjusted accordingly.
-This results in duplicated work for a developer, but in this framework there really isn't an alternative.
+This results in duplicated work for the developer, but there really isn't an alternative in this framework.

 ## Rendering JSON Through AJAX GET Requests

-After implementing serializers (through [ActiveModelSerializers](https://github.com/rails-api/active_model_serializers)), [establishing the relationships and rendering the pages in JSON](https://blog.engineyard.com/2015/active-model-serializers), AJAX is ready to deliver the information.
-The jQuery below listens on the click event made on the `".show-orders"` button and returns a list of associated orders via AJAX.
+After implementing serializers through [ActiveModelSerializers](https://github.com/rails-api/active_model_serializers), then [establishing the relationships and rendering the pages in JSON](https://blog.engineyard.com/2015/active-model-serializers), AJAX is ready to deliver the information.
+The jQuery below listens for the click event made on the `".show-orders"` button and returns a list of associated orders via AJAX.

 ```
-  var currentId;

   $(".show-orders").on("click", function(e) {
     // prevent response from loading a new page